 Directed by Joe Cheung, Kung Fu Wing Chun is a strange hybrid of a film, solid cinematography and an ok budget the film does tend to have the look of a tv movie at times and some of the CGI used is very obvious (mainly for scenery as opposed to the fight scenes).

-The choreography is very good, ground based with very little wirework and the Wing Chun style depicted is mostly genuine with some theatrical moves used for cinematic effect.
-What does detract is the sudden shift in tone from the jovial comedic first half to the bloody and very violent climax.
+The choreography is very good, ground-based with very little wirework and the Wing Chun style depicted is mostly genuine with some theatrical moves used for cinematic effect.
+What does detract is the sudden shift in tone from the jovial comedic first half to the bloody and very violent finale.

 If you enjoyed the recent run of Wing Chun based movies then you should enjoy this too, a slightly different take on the Kung Fu legend and its origins.

-There is only one DVD which has been released in Taiwan which does have English subtitles.
+There is only one out of print DVD which has been released in Taiwan which does have English subtitles.
 If you enjoy Wing Chun themed movies then this is recommended if you can find it.

 7 out of 10